anabramos/k9sisters-project/README.md

 ## About K9 Sisters
 K9 Sisters is a website for dog sitting services in Amsterdam-West.
 It is my first project as part of the Diploma in Software Development at Code Institute.

-The K9 Sisters project is a user centric (static) Front-End Development website for dog sitting services in Amsterdam-West and sorroundings.
-It is targeted at dog owners who live and/or work in Amsterdam-West and who make use of dog sitting services regularly or esporadically.
+The K9 Sisters project is a user centric (static) Front-End Development website for dog sitting services in Amsterdam-West and surroundings.
+It is targeted at dog owners who live and/or work in Amsterdam-West and who make use of dog sitting services regularly or sporadically.

 Link to live website: [K9 Sisters](https://anabramos.github.io/k9sisters-project/)